aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/040_create_hub_cluster/010-provision-hub.md

 terraform init
 terraform apply -auto-approve
 ```

-***It takes around 15 minutes to create the cluster***
+The process of creating a Virtual Private Cloud (VPC) may require up to 5 minutes to complete.

+::alert[The process of creating the cluster typically requires approximately 15 minutes to complete.]{header="Wait for resources to create"}

 ### 8. Access Hub Cluster

-To configure kubectl, execute the following:
+To configure kubectl, execute the following command, which retrieves the connection details from the Terraform output to access the cluster:

 ```bash
 eval $(terraform output -raw configure_kubectl)
 ```

-Run the command below to see the nodes in the hub cluster.
+To verify that kubectl is correctly configured, run the command below to see the nodes in the EKS cluster.

 ```bash
 kubectl get nodes --context hub